The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Home insurance prices have jumped by over 65% in Illinois over the last five years.

-Only six other states have had rate increases higher than Illinois'.
+Only six other states had prices rise faster than Illinois.
 And unlike many other states, the rate increase didn't drop off in 2025.

 Chart illustrating increased cost of Illinois homeowners insurance between 2021 and 2025